AchrafBella/Connect-Four-and-Reinforcement-Learning/README.md

 - Greedy Agent: this agent use the concept of Multi-Armed Bandit, he learns by playing and getting a reward
 - DRL Agent: using RL

-The reward system is as the following:
+As we are in the episodic tasks we have a terminal states (42 piece) so the reward should be the sum of all reward steps for that the reward system is as the following:
 - Each time the agent win a game, he will receive a reward of +1.
 - Each time the agent lost a game, he will punch by -1.
 - And -10 in case of draw.